Umuzi-org/ACN-syllabus/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 1. Cards and their statusess. and who is assigned as a reviewer
 2. If a card is in the review column, we can see how long it has been chilling there by looking at when the review was requested
 3. We can see what reviews were done when and by who
-4. We also keep track of how many times a staff member disagrees with a review made by a recruit.
+4. We also keep track of how many times a staff member disagrees with a review made by a learner.

 ## And what does good look like?